Skip to main content

 Which part of Frankfurt is best for tourists?

-Altstadt, Innenstadt, Sachsenhausen, Bahnhofsviertel, Westend, and Bornheim are among the best parts of Frankfurt for tourists.
-The right choice depends on whether you want history, shopping, local food culture, transport convenience, or a more neighborhood-led stay.
+Altstadt, Innenstadt, Sachsenhausen, Bahnhofsviertel, Westend, Bornheim, and Nordend are among the best parts of Frankfurt for tourists.
+The right choice depends on whether you want history, shopping, museums, local food culture, transport convenience, or a more neighborhood-led stay.

 Is Sachsenhausen a good area to stay in Frankfurt?